hmcts/civil-sdk/README.md

 `IDAM_ADMIN_USER` and `IDAM_ADMIN_PASSWORD` details can be found on confluence.

-To process and import ccd definition from `civil-damages-ccd-definition` repo:
+To process and import ccd definition from `civil-ccd-definition` repo:
 ```
 ./bin/process-and-import-ccd-definition.sh
 ```